 Graduates become leaders in the emerging paradigm of Automated Science – the combination of robotic scientific instruments, Machine Learning, and Artificial Intelligence for iteratively building predictive models from experimental data and selecting new experiments to improve them.
 Students have opportunities to do research projects with Carnegie Mellon Faculty, to do summer internships with relevant companies, and to do collaborative projects with industrial sponsors.

 Our graduates are prepared for rewarding jobs in industry or to pursue their doctoral degrees at top universities.

-Applications for Fall 2022 must be submitted by December 9th.
+Applications for Fall 2022 Are closed, please check back for new deadlines.
 Application instructions can be found here.